 Essential handbook for healthcare professionals working in post reproductive health Sixth edition.
 Published by the British Menopause Society 2017 Paperback.
 180 pages with comprehensive references and index

-By Nick Panay; Paula Briggs and Gale Kovacs.
+By Nick Panay; Paula Briggs and Gab Kovacs.
 This practical, evidence-based guide is suitable for all health professionals managing the menopause including Gynaecologists, Sexual and Reproductive Medicine specialists, General Practitioners and trainees in any of the above specialties.

 Please note: The board of trustees of Women’s Health Concern has an Advertising policy that precludes formal endorsement of products advertised on our website.

 Our editorial content is not influenced in any way by the advertising funding sources.